Houdini Heinicke: Washington beats Falcons 34-30 on late TD

 “Obviously frustrating,” Falcons first-year coach Arthur Smith said.
 “We had multiple opportunities to win that game.
 We didn’t.”

-Ryan finished with four TD passes — his most since last season against Minnesota.
-He also connected with Mike Davis on a 7-yard scoring play that stretched Atlanta’s lead to 30-22 after a disputed personal foul penalty on Chase Young allowed the Falcons to keep the ball.
+Ryan threw four TD passes, also connecting with Mike Davis on a 7-yard scoring play that stretched Atlanta’s lead to 30-22.
+A disputed personal foul penalty on Chase Young allowed the Falcons to keep the ball after they appeared to be stopped on fourth down.

-On fourth down, Ryan got away from a couple of rushers before taking a right forearm from Young near the facemask, knocking the quarterback to one knee before he desperately hurled a throw that was picked off by Washington.

-Ryan was ruled down, but the penalty on Young allowed the Falcons to keep the ball.
-They wound up driving for a TD when Davis hauled in a short pass from Ryan and broke at least three tackles to get into the end zone.

 DeAndre Carter returned the second-half kickoff 101 yards for a touchdown, giving Washington a 19-14 lead.